09 January 2023 Add expertise tag Add service tag Add country tag

 The financial data of a subsidiary or group company does not have to be included in the consolidated financial statements if:

-• it is only held to alienate
+• It is only held to alienate.

 Consolidation may also be omitted if: